 How Does Your Heart Work?

 Your heart is the muscle that pumps blood around the body, located in the left side of the body, behind the chest.
 It carries oxygen and nutrients to the cells and collects waste products for removal.
 The heart has two sides, left and right.
 Blood coming back from the body (from organs and tissues) comes in to the right side of the heart.
 From there, the heart pumps the blood to the lungs, where the carbon dioxide is removed and the blood picks up oxygen.
 The oxygen-rich blood then goes to the left side of the heart and out to the body via the aorta (the largest artery in the body).
 The heart has four valves and they are there to make sure the blood flows in the correct direction.

 Heart failure is caused by a number of conditions that damage the heart muscle in various ways.
 The most common causes are:

 - Coronary heart disease

 - Cardiomyopathy (a disease of the heart muscle)

 - Some lung, thyroid gland or kidney diseases

 Some people do not know the cause of their heart failure and don’t have any of the common symptoms.
-And in some instances, there is no obvious cause.
-Additional lifestyle and risk factors can also contribute to the condition such as social isolation, life stress, smoking, alcohol consumption, obesity, not staying physically active and poor diet.
+In some instances, there is no obvious cause.
+Additional lifestyle and risk factors can also contribute to the condition, such as social isolation, life stress, smoking, alcohol consumption, obesity, not staying physically active and poor diet.